Adviser to Ukrainian ex-President Yanukovych shot dead outside American School in Spain

 MADRID — (AP) — Spanish authorities said that an adviser to former Ukrainian President Viktor Yanukovych was shot dead on Wednesday when gunmen targeted him outside the American School of Madrid.

-Andrii Portnov, 52, was identified as the victim by Spain’s Interior Ministry.
-He was shot at 9:15 a.m. local time (0715 GMT), authorities said.
-Local media reported that he was killed after dropping his children off for class.
+Andrii Portnov, 51, was identified as the victim by Spain’s Interior Ministry.
+He was shot at 9:15 a.m. local time (0715 GMT), authorities said, after apparently dropping his children off for class.

-Witnesses reported that Portnov was shot “several times” in the head and body by more than one gunman when he was getting into a vehicle, police said.
-The assailants then fled on foot into a wooded area, police said.
+Witnesses reported that Portnov was shot “several times” in the head and body by more than one gunman when he was getting into his car, a black Mercedes Benz, police said.
+The assailants then fled on foot.

-Police cordoned off a crime scene in a parking lot around 150 meters (500 feet) outside the gate of the American School of Madrid.
+Madrid’s emergency services said that he was found dead when medics arrived with at least three shots to his body.

 Portnov is a former Ukrainian politician closely tied to Yanukovych, having served as deputy head of the presidential office from 2010 to 2014.